Mampenda/Multiprogramming/README.md

 true.

-The _tie-breaker_ algorithm is very simple for two processes and depends on no special machine instructions, but it is complex for `N` processes.
+The _tie-breaker_ algorithm is very simple for two processes and depends on no special machine instructions, but it is complex for `n` processes.

-The _ticket_ algorithm is simple for any number of `N` processes, but it requires a special machine-instruction called `Fetch-and-Add`.
+The _ticket_ algorithm is simple for any number of `n` processes, but it requires a special machine-instruction called `Fetch-and-Add`.

-The _bakery_ algorithm is a variation of the _ticket_ algorithm, and it requires no special machine-instruction, but it is consequently more complex, although simpler than the `N`-process _tie-breaker_ algorithm.
+The _bakery_ algorithm is a variation of the _ticket_ algorithm, and it requires no special machine-instruction, but it is consequently more complex, although simpler than the `n`-process _tie-breaker_ algorithm.

 #### Tie-Breaker Algorithm
 Let's consider the solution for the critical section problem that we have studied before: